Comparison

 If you asked me a few years ago, I'd say WordPress.
 But now?
 I use Framer for all of my projects.

-It’s just easier for designers like me.
-The UI, the built-in features, and the speed of launching, it saves so much time.
+It's just easier for designers like me.
+The UI, the built-in features, and the speed of launching saves so much time.
 I can focus on what matters: design, content, and results.

-Usually I will start with Framer templates since they save a ton of my time without building website from zero.
+Usually I start with Framer templates — especially our agency templates — since they save a ton of time without building from zero.

 widya bayu w profile pircture